 - Call your local assessor's office to set up an appointment to appeal.
-If a letter is required to make the appeal, look online for a sample property tax appeal letter. - Fill out the property tax assessment appeal application found on your county tax website and follow any necessary instructions. - File your completed appeal application with the county tax clerk, either in person or through the U.S. mail. - Wait for a confirmation postcard that the application arrives, normally sent within two weeks. - If you don't have time to do this on your own, take Vaughan's suggestion and contact a company that specializes in this service.
+If a letter is required to make the appeal, look online for a sample property tax appeal letter. - Fill out the property tax assessment appeal application found on your county tax website and follow any necessary instructions. - File your completed appeal application with the county tax clerk, either in person or through the U.S. mail. - Wait for a confirmation postcard that the application arrives, normally sent within two weeks. - If you don't have time to do this on your own, consider contacting a company that specializes in this service.